Detegr/bqed/README.md

 # bqned

-Experimental text editor written with [BQN](https://mlochbaum.github.io/BQN/)
+Experimental text editor written in [BQN](https://mlochbaum.github.io/BQN/)

 ## Why?

-I'm a array language newbie and I want to see how far I can go.
+I'm an array language newbie and I want to see how far I can go.

 ## CBQN fork, why?